Protected: Care Under Fire for TV Crews, Sep 2025

 Students from a Tucson Junior High school learned principles of patient movement, both hand-carried and via improvised and purpose-built litters.
 This series of outdoor exercises, conducted over two days, developed teamwork, communication, and personal responsibility.
 But the main lesson was that we don’t NEED to be helpless in an emergency; we can be part of the solution, rather than part of the problem.

-Students in this live-fire course practiced moving safely with and around one another in teams. while engaging targets through 360 degrees, while avoiding line of fire issues with bystanders around and behind threats.
+Students in this live-fire course practiced moving safely with and around one another in teams, while engaging targets through 360 degrees, while avoiding line of fire issues with bystanders around and behind threats.

 Students in this dynamic course practiced how to safely conduct force-on-force exercises, while learning various concepts of interpersonal confrontation.